IkarosKappler/ikrs.http/README.md

 Changes
 =======

+[2013-04-03]
+  - Fixed: the directory listing missed trailing slashes in directory link names.
+  - Finished the XML example parser class: XMLExampleHandler.
+    Call {DOCUMENT_ROOT}/tests_and_examples/xml_example_parser/ from
+    your browser to run it.

 [2013-04-02]
   - The DefaultPostDataWrapper didn't remove the trailing bytes CRLF from each multipart item; this was fixed and the XMLExampleHandler